minetest/contentdb/app/flatpages/help/faq.md

 If you don't, then you can just sign up using an email address and password.

-GitHub can only be used to login, not to register.
+GitHub can only be used to log in, not to register.

 <a class="btn btn-primary" href="/user/claim/">Register</a>